 7. When giving feedback to an employee

 When an employee asks for feedback on their performance, use both constructive and positive feedback.
+This is necessary if your goal is to retain employees in the organization and reduce the churn.
 Here is a template that you can use the next time you’re in this situation:

 Dear [Employee Name],